 Asthma can be genetic, though not all cases of asthma are inherited.
 Asthma has a range of other causes and risk factors.

 Asthma affects people of all ages and genders.
-According to the Centers for Disease Prevention and Control (CDC),
+In the United States,

-In this article, we look at whether different types of asthma have genetic links, other causes and risk factors of asthma, and treatments.
+This article discusses whether different types of asthma have genetic links, other causes and risk factors, and treatment.

 - adult-onset asthma